hmac/kite/README.md

 _exactly one_ match, it will insert it into the call site.
 If it finds zero or more than one match, it will report an error.

-This provides most of the ergonomics of Haskell typeclasses without introducing new syntactic forms, new namespaces, or complex resolution logic.
+This provides most of the ergonomics of Haskell typeclasses with a small amount of additional syntax, and avoids any new namespaces or complex resolution logic.

 ### Typeclass deriving

 Kite will be able to automatically generate typeclass instances for some common typeclasses:
-- Eq, Show, Read, Functor, etc.
+- Eq, Show, Debug, Functor, etc.
 - Generic
 - FromJSON, ToJSON
 - Maybe an FFI typeclass of some sort?